SamirPaul1/assets/leetcode/posts/1604-alert-using-same-key-card-three-or-more-times-in-a-one-hour-period.md

 date: 2022-11-25
 tags: [leetcode]
 series: [leetcode]
-keywords: ["LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "1604 Alert Using Same Key Card Three Or More Times In A One Hour Period LeetCode Solution Explained in all languages"]
+keywords: ["1604 Alert Using Same Key Card Three Or More Times In A One Hour Period LeetCode Solution Explained in all languages", "1604 Alert Using Same Key Card Three Or More Times In A One Hour Period", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
 cover:
     image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:1604 Alert Using Same Key Card Three Or More Times In A One Hour Period - Solution Explained/problem-solving.webp
     alt: 1604 Alert Using Same Key Card Three Or More Times In A One Hour Period